Washington lawmakers propose state budgets to address homelessness crisis

 OLYMPIA — Washington House and Senate Democrats on Monday each released separate supplemental state budget plans that attempt to address homelessness and the lack of affordable housing.

-The proposals make tweaks to the $52.4-billion 2019-21 state operating budget lawmakers approved last spring.
+The proposals make tweaks to the $52.4 billion 2019-21 state operating budget lawmakers approved last spring.
 And they’re funded by a windfall of higher-than-expected tax collections that have given lawmakers roughly $1.5 billion in additional dollars for this budget cycle.

 The plans come as lawmakers in both parties, along with Gov. Jay Inslee, say the state must take serious steps to reverse a housing crisis that has spread far beyond Seattle to all corners of the state.